 Here is a clear picture of the three stages planes travel through in flight.

 Below the sound barrier flight is fine with a little resistance but nothing that will destroy a plane.
 When coming up to the sound barrier the resistance, turbulence and difficulty of flight increases.
 If the plane and pilot cannot handle the shaking, both will be destroyed.
-Finally, on the other side of the sound barrier flight stabilizes.
+Finally, on the other side of the sound barrier, flight stabilizes.

-The walk of faith also comprises three distinct parts so when we compare faith to flight we can see the similarities.
+The walk of faith also comprises three distinct parts, so when we compare faith to flight we can see the similarities.

 Most people live in the first stage of faith.
-At this level the believer’s faith is weak and faces little resistance.
+At this level, the believer’s faith is weak and faces little resistance.
 Daily existence gives little acknowledgement to God and even less to trusting Him for our daily sustenance.
 There is little resistance because they are not resisting satan.
 In 1 John 2:13-14 John refers to these believers as ‘little children’.

 The second stage believer is one who faith has grown to a point where satan begins actively to resist them.
 Believers, committed to following Jesus in complete obedience, are shaken to test their resolve.
 John refers to these believers as ‘young men’.
 Unfortunately, many who face the turbulence of satan turn back out of fear they may lose their lives.

 Those that keep pressing through the enemy’s resistance find stability and peace in the third stage.
-They will have broken though the faith barrier, knowing experientially that the Jesus is with them.
+They will have broken through the faith barrier, knowing experientially that the Jesus is with them.
 No longer does Jesus need to test their faith for they have proven to trust in Him with their very lives.
 John refers to these people as ‘fathers’ in 1 John 2:13-14.